ConstantFinance/www/docs/index.md

 features:
   - title: Fixed interest rate
     details: Eliminate fluctuations and unexpected costs.
-  - title: Higher yield and lower cost
+  - title: Higher yields and lower costs
     details: Supply your assets for a customizable and fixed APR (Annual Percentage Rate).
-  - title: Anytime and any tokens
+  - title: Any token, any time
     details: Supply and borrow multiple assets, withdraw any time.
 ---